-Carrier-Sense Multiple Access (CSMA), also called Listen Before Talk (LBT), is a best-effort transmission protocol that listens to the channel before transmitting a message.
-See the Listen Before Talk and Adaptive Frequency Agility section for details.
+Carrier-Sense Multiple Access (CSMA) is a best-effort transmission protocol that listens to the channel before transmitting a message.
+If another device is already transmitting on the same channel when a message is ready to send, the module waits before sending its payload or changes to an unused channel.
+This helps to eliminate RF message corruption at the expense of additional latency.
+By default, CSMA is enabled.
 Figure 59 shows examples of the commands and Figure 60 shows the available values.